UNSW-CEEM/nempy/README.md

 Nempy is open-source and we welcome all forms of community engagment, some more info is provided below.

 ### Support
-You can seek suport for using Nempy using the discussion tab, checking the issues register, or by contacting Nick directly.
+You can seek suport for using Nempy using the discussion tab on GitHub (https://github.com/UNSW-CEEM/nempy/discussions), checking the issues register (https://github.com/UNSW-CEEM/nempy/issues), or by contacting Nick directly n.gorman<at>unsw.edu.au.

 ### Reporting issues
-Issues with Nempy can be reported via the issues register, issues submissions do not need to adhere to any particular format.
+Issues with Nempy can be reported via the issues register (https://github.com/UNSW-CEEM/nempy/issues), issues submissions do not need to adhere to any particular format.

 ### Contributing
 Contributions via pull requests are welcome.
 Contributions should; follow the PEP8 style guide (with exception of line length up to 120 rather than 80), ensure that all existing automated tests continue to pass (unless you are explicitly changing intended behavour, please highlight this in your pull request description), implement automated tests for new features, and provided doc strings for public interfaces.